mpvnet-player/mpv.net/README.md

 The config editor adds it's controls dynamically and uses TOML to define it's content, there are only two simple types, StringSetting and OptionSetting.

-mpv.net was started 2017 and consists of about 9000 lines of code.
+mpv.net was started 2017 and consists of about 6000 lines of code and markup.

 IDE, Editor: Visual Studio, Visual Studio Code!